jazlyn10/ML_Football_price/README.md

 Use Seaborn to investigate the data and present your findings

+Do feature selection

-Build models using all the algorithms above to predict market_value
+Build models using all the algorithms to predict market_value

 Tune the hyperparameters and build the most accurate model

-Use model selection approaches discussed in class to choose the best model
+Use model selection approaches to choose the best model

 Implement a Genetic Algorithm for learning attribute weights for the Nearest Neighbour Algorithm.